Projection Functions

 Example: Projection to a Class Member

-Finally, we’ll often want our algorithms to receive a class member as their projection.
+Finally, we often want our algorithms to use a class member as their projection.

-Where that is the case, we can simply pass a reference to that function.
-Below, we provide Player::GetName as our projection function, causing our Player objects to be sorted alphabetically by name:
+In such cases, we can simply pass a reference to that function.
+Below, we use Player::GetName as our projection function, causing our Player objects to be sorted alphabetically by name:

 #include <vector>